catkin/catkin_tools/docs/advanced/verb_customization.rst

 subdirectory of the catkin config folder, ``~/.config/catkin/verb_aliases``.
-Any YAML files in that folder (files with a ``.yaml`` extension) will be processed as defintion files.
+Any YAML files in that folder (files with a ``.yaml`` extension) will be processed as definition files.

-These files are formatted as simple YAML dictionaries which map aliases to expanded expresisons, which must be composed of other ``catkin`` verbs, options, or aliases:
+These files are formatted as simple YAML dictionaries which map aliases to expanded expressions, which must be composed of other ``catkin`` verbs, options, or aliases:

 .. code-block:: yaml